benmvp/slides/md/2015-no-js-fossetcon.md

 - Fancy new fields like date picker, slider, color picker & auto-suggest
 - Ability to style required vs. optional fields
 - Ability to style valid vs invalid fields
+- Spending the rest of our time in this section dissecting this form

 /////